I first moved to Dubai in 2005. I’m originally from Egypt but by then I had been living in the GCC for almost 10 years.

 I did feel at home in the few years that I lived in Cairo when I was a kid.
 Those years were probably the closest I will ever get to feeling at home.
 Cairo is a living, breathing being that is constantly changing.
 It changes so much and so often that it sometimes feels like a stranger even to those who never left it.
 Because everyone is quickly changing to adjust to the city’s volatile nature, just a couple of years abroad make you different from others; you haven’t picked up on the new words that the youth are constantly inventing and you don’t even know the new prices to bargain at the market, making it easily distinguishable that you’ve been away.

 This is just from a couple of years abroad.
 For me, I spent the majority of my life outside.
 Of the 32 years that I’ve so far lived, I only spent three of them in Cairo.
 I left in 1996, never returning, not even for short visits.
 Today, the only traces I have of those years are my memories and a photo that I once asked a friend to take of my street.
-Thus, my Egyptianness is in limbo, probably permanently.
+Thus, my Egyptianness entered a state of limbo, probably a permanent one

 This feeling of not belonging anywhere along with the two hiccups that I had back in Dubai drained me and I felt tired of the rat race and all the uncertainties.
 I had been traveling extensively in 2014 and wondered at every destination about how those locals felt at home.
 So, I went on a journey to find a home.
 Overnight, I found myself in Sri Lanka with nothing but a faint memory of a city with high-rise towers and six-lane highways.